When spring approaches, our thoughts turn to gardens.

 1) Claude Monet’s Garden

-A quick train ride from Paris takes you to these romantic gardens that feature in the famous artist’s paintings.
-And like his paintings, Claude Monet’s gardens at his home in Giverny aren’t “manicured” or contained.
+And like his paintings, Claude Monet’s gardens at his home in Giverny, France, aren’t “manicured” or contained.
 Rather, they flow like brushstrokes in a profusion of textures and color.

 2) Gardens of Versailles

-The Keukenhof Gardens are only open for two months in spring, and they’re hugely popular.
+The Keukenhof Gardens are only open for two months of the year, from the end of March to mid-May, and they’re hugely popular.
 To avoid the crowds, plan your visit for the late afternoon.

 4) Generalife Garden

 You’ve no doubt heard of the Alhambra in Granada, Spain?

 This Moorish fortress complex was the summer palace of the Nasrid dynasty.
 The Nasrid sultans ruled Granada for more than 200 years from 1230 to 1492.

 Well, here at the Alhambra, you’ll find one of the world’s best gardens, the Generalife.

 Generalife means “garden of paradise” or “garden of feasts.”